klaasdannen/metraweb6/en/products/rfid/starter-kits/index.md

 ---
 layout: product_group
 title: "Starter Kits"
-rank: "5"
+rank: 5
-description: "The easiest way to get to know our products..."
+description: "The easiest way to get to know our products.
+Everything you need for a quick start in a single package..."
 featuredImage: starterkit.jpg
 ---
 # Product Overview Starter Kits